GrindelfP/CsharpCPHomeworks/README.md

 # CsharpHomeworks
-My homework projects on C#.
+My homework projects on C# for CP subject.
 To tun repositury CsharpPersonalLybrary is requred, for dependencies.